marynadevk/nest-events-api/README.md

 # Event Scheduling API

 ## Description
-This is a API for managing events and attendees, built with Nest.js, TypeORM, and GraphQL.
+This is an API for managing events and attendees, built with Nest.js, TypeORM, and GraphQL.
 It supports creating, updating, and deleting events, tracking attendees, and filtering events.

 ## Setup
 - Install dependencies with